 Honours and Masters thesis

-Monash IT offers the option to undertake a research project during your degree, either as an honours year for undergraduate students, or a minor thesis for postgraduate students.
+Monash IT offers the option to undertake a research project during your degree, either as an Honours year for undergraduate students, or a Master's thesis for postgraduate students.

 Benefits of completing a research project: